 Our day begins with a photography workshop led by one of Kodiak's most admired local photographers.
 Then, exciting aerial photo opportunities await as we fly by floatplane

-from Kodiak to Kukak Bay to meet our privately chartered ship, the Natural Habitat Ursus.
+from Kodiak to Katmai to meet our privately chartered ship, the Natural Habitat Ursus.

 The plane pulls up right alongside, and we disembark to board the vessel that will be our floating home for the next several days.
-The bear viewing begins in earnest as we cruise slowly along the shore toward Hallo Bay.
+The bear viewing begins in earnest as we cruise slowly along the shore.
 In this area

 we commonly find giant Alaskan brown bears—the world's biggest coastal grizzlies—foraging for food, and the opportunities to capture impressive close-up photos is simply remarkable!
 As we are mobile, we can cruise to wherever the bears are, following them from bay to bay.
 Bring double the memory capacity you think you'll need, as you won't believe the shots you will get.